coop182/jquery.dfp.js/Readme.markdown

 Setup
 -----

-You can add containers to your page in any location that you would like to display an ad.
+You can add ad units to your page in any location that you would like to display an ad.

 By default this script will look for ad units with a class of `adunit` but you can of course use jQuery selectors as well.